gerthmicha/symbiont-sra/guide.md

 ---

 ## Workflow
-The following description explains how we extracted symbiont data from Apis *DNA* reads, but the general precedure was identical for screening RNA data.
-All files mentioned here can be found in the examples folder.
+The following description explains how we extracted symbiont data from *Apis* DNA reads, but the general precedure was identical for screening RNA data.
+All files mentioned here can be found in the '[example](https://github.com/gerthmicha/symbiont-sra/tree/master/example)' folder.
 All of the steps listed here assume a directory layout as follows:
 + working_directory
   + reads (this is where the downloaded reads are stored)
   + mapping (this is where the mapping results are written)
   + mapped_reads (this is where the reads extracted from the mapping files are stored)
   + mapped_reads_assembled (this is where SPades assembly folders are created)

-The following files should be in working_directory (all can be found in the example folder):
+The following files should be in working_directory (all can be found in the [example](https://github.com/gerthmicha/symbiont-sra/tree/master/example) folder):
-+ sra_accession_list_dna.txt (list of SRA experiments to analyse)
++ [sra_accession_list_dna.txt](https://github.com/gerthmicha/symbiont-sra/blob/master/example/sra_accession_list_dna.txt) (list of SRA experiments to analyse)
-+ reference_path_symb.fas (reference sequences from taxa which will be targeted in the screen)
++ [reference_path_symb.fas](https://github.com/gerthmicha/symbiont-sra/blob/master/example/reference_path_symb.fas) (reference sequences from taxa which will be targeted in the screen)

 This directory layout is mostly for orientation in following this guide and not essential for the analyses as such.

 #### Compile list of SRA experiments
-+ Search NCBI's short read archive (http://www.ncbi.nlm.nih.gov/sra) for experiments of interest and download summary files.
++ Search NCBI's short read archive <http://www.ncbi.nlm.nih.gov/sra> for experiments of interest and download summary files.
 E.g., WGS studies from *Apis*, targeting DNA.
 + Retrieve run accession numbers associated with each experiment from this file.

 #### Download of short read files